csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 1 HTN planners often allow refinement into partially ordered plans, and they allow the refinements of two different HLAs in a plan to _share_ actions.
 We omit these important complications in the interest of understanding the basic concepts of hierarchical planning.

-408 Chapter 11.
-Planning and Acting in the Real World

 to decide which implementation it will execute.
 Thus, the set of possible implementations in HTN planning—each of which may have a different outcome—is not the same as the set of possible outcomes in nondeterministic planning.
 There, we required that a plan work for _all_ outcomes because the agent doesn’t get to choose the outcome; nature does.